paxjryan/ihop-for-swat/README.md

+Senior research project: A fork of IHOP (Oya and Kerschbaum, 2022) that uses an expanded windowing strategy to combat SWAT's theta-decorrelation technique (Zheng et al., 2024)

+---

 This repository contains the code to evaluate query recovery attacks in Searchable Symmetric Encryption (SSE) schemes in the paper:

 * Simon Oya and Florian Kerschbaum. *"IHOP: Improved Statistical Query Recovery against Searchable Symmetric Encryption through Quadratic Optimization."* (USENIX 2022).